 Jaz is a project officer with the Refugee Hub’s Innovation Lab (HIL) working to incubate and grow initiatives and ideas that have the potential to transform the refugee landscape.
 Prior to this, Jaz was finishing her PhD on queering refugee law and international relations through the University of Melbourne, Australia.
 During this time, she was also a director of Kaleidoscope Human Rights Foundation, an LGBTI non-profit based in Australia and a member of the Commonwealth Equality Network, the first accredited LGBTI organization in the Commonwealth.
 Jaz has been a visiting fellow at Carleton University and Vrije Universiteit Amsterdam.

 Autumn manages the Hub’s website and IT infrastructure, and is the resident ‘techie’ assisting with the Hub’s many projects in development.
-Over the last five years he was previously the Technology Coordinator for Action Canada for Sexual Health & Rights, the IT Officer for the Canadian Council for International Cooperation, and founded his own company, GoodTech, to provide those same skills and services to the non-profit sector at large.
-He is passionately political and committed to progressive social policy, and has particular expertise and concern for technologies’ social impacts and the importance of smart, global concerted action to preserve an open Internet.
+Over the last five years he was previously the Technology Coordinator for Action Canada for Sexual Health & Rights, the IT Officer for the Canadian Council for International Cooperation, and founded his own company, GoodTech, to provide those same skills and services to the non-profit and social impact sectors at large.
+He is passionately political and committed to progressive social policy, and has particular expertise and concern for technologies’ social impacts and the importance of smart, global concerted action to preserve an open and democratized Internet.
 He lives in Ottawa with his wife and three complacent cats.

 Akjemal joins the Hub from Immigration, Refugees and Citizenship Canada.
 In the Hub, she is responsible for financial and administrative issues.
 She has extensive experience in the non-profit sector, having worked in the operations section with UNICEF Turkmenistan where she dealt with administrative, procurement, logistics and financial tasks.
 Akjemal holds a Master’s Degree in Business and Management from the University of Reading (UK).
 She speaks English, Russian and Turkmen.
 By joining the Hub, Akjemal is excited to contribute to the Hub’s activities.
 In her free time, she enjoys gardening and planting flowers and likes to keep her three boys busy, motivating them to engage in various extra-curriculum activities.